sodimm/RebornBuddy/README.md

 The Uldah 1-15 profile is to test the Custom Behaviors ability to Auto Navigate maps.
 Please be advised that this functionality is as the profile states, IN TESTING.
 I would appreciate reports of when and if it gets stuck.
 I have tested the profile on 6 new characters before releasing to public, and where there can be an issue or 2, the navigation is sound.

-Cyril Plugin
+What is Cyril Plugin?

 Cyril is a Repair Plugin, enable and it will run to a vendor and repair when your gear gets below 5%.
-There is an option to self repair, but this is in testing atm.
+There is an option to self repair, but this is in testing.
+Cyril will only work on Autonomous BotBases i.e OrderBot or FateBot.

-Sparrow Plugin
+What is Sparrow Plugin?

-Sparrow is a Companion plugin, specify your Chocobos name, feed, and stance required in settings, and Sparrow will keep them enabled.
+Sparrow is a Companion plugin.
+Specify your Chocobos Name, stance required and Feed in settings, and Sparrow will keep your companion summoned, in the correct stance, and fed your chosen feed if available.
+I will be adding an automatic stance selection at a later date.
+Please disable any UseChocobo features of your Combat Routines when using Sparrow, as this  will intefere.
+Sparrow will only work on Autonomous BotBases i.e OrderBot or FateBot.

-Any issues, please raise pull requests. or DM/PM me.
+Any issues, please raise Pull Requests or Issues via GIT, DM via Discord, or PM me via the Official Forum.